 Located in western Africa, in the country of Mauritania, the Eye of the Sahara is a natural wonder that provides various benefits to players in Civilization 6: Rise and Fall.

-- Additionally, players should aim to reach the Atomic era to gain the full benefits of the wonder.
+2. Aim to reach the Atomic era for the full advantages of the wonder.

 In conclusion, the Eye of the Sahara is a versatile natural wonder that can provide valuable benefits to players pursuing different victory conditions.
 By prioritizing the acquisition of the wonder tiles and reaching the Atomic era, players can maximize the production and science yields of the wonder to aid them in their pursuit of victory.